asdawej/tff-Lang/README.md

                 1
             1
         1
-        30# give value to location 1
+        30# give value to location one
             0
                 20 0 FF 1 0 T 1 1
             1